smartuni/GirlsDay2016/src/sensor_node/README.md

 ## introduction

 This code provides a simple sensor node that will response to COAP request send via 6lowpan using IEEE 802.15.4.
+The sensor nodes are based on the RIOT-OS and currently support only the Phytec board, namely `pba-d-01-kw2x` - see RIOT [Wiki](https://github.com/RIOT-OS/RIOT/wiki/Board%3A-Phytec-phyWAVE-KW22), too.
 Currently it supports COAP requests for:
 * GET /temperature ; in degree Celsius, with factor 100
 * GET /humidity ; in percent, with factor 100
 * PUT /led {0|1} ; 1 = on, 0 or anything else = off